 Street food is so close to the heart of its makers and so rooted in a nation’s culture that it’s perhaps not surprising that it’s drawn the ire of traditional food lovers.
 Some commentators have accused the show of poor research as well as being exploitative and ‘poverty porn’.

-While producers need to work on their representation, in the meantime it is good publicity for street food vendors and it’s really whet the appetite of travellers around the world.
+While producers need to work on their representation, in the meantime it is good publicity for street food vendors and it really whets the appetite of travellers around the world.

 Preparing putu piring is an extremely time-consuming process for a dessert that appears relatively simple.
 The sugar is now refined by a machine and the metal moulds that you can see in the pictures have replaced the coconut husks that were used before.